Slaughter: how animals are killed

 Asphyxiation

 Most commercially-caught wild fish are killed by being left to suffocate in the air, or on ice.
-This is a torturous few minutes of panic and terror gasping for air.
+This is a torturous few minutes of pain and suffering, gasping for air.

 Live chilling

 Some fish, such as carp, salmon, seabream, bass and trout, are immediately placed on ice after being taken out of the water and their temperature is taken down to a point near freezing.
-This is supposed to stun them and is often combined with carbon dioxide sedation before slaughter.
+This is supposed to stun them and is often combined with CO2 sedation before slaughter.

 The process of chilling has been shown to be stressful to fish and may cause violent escape behaviour.
-This practice is definitely not humane and may cause the fish to suffer for longer.1Fishcount.org.uk.
-2020.
+This practice is not humane and may cause the fish to suffer for longer.1Fishcount.
+2019.
 Slaughter of farmed fish.
 Available at: http://fishcount.org.uk/farmed-fish-welfare/farmed-fish-slaughter

 Gassing

-A common system for stunning fish for slaughter in aquaculture in fish farms, is narcosis by immersion in CO2 saturated water.
-This has been criticized as it triggers aversive and stress-induced behaviours in fish and they can be seen struggling and thrashing before they lose consciousness.2Gräns, A et al. 2016.
+A common system for stunning fish for slaughter in aquaculture in fish farms, is narcosis by immersion in CO2-saturated water.
+This has been criticised as it triggers aversive and stress-induced behaviours in fish and they can be seen struggling and thrashing before they lose consciousness.2Gräns A, Niklasson L, Sandblom E et al. 2016.
 Stunning fish with CO2 or electricity: contradictory results on behavioural and physiological stress responses.
-Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4762244/#:~:text=One%20common%20system%20for%20stunning,2000%3B%20EFSA%2C%202009a
+Animal.
+10 (2) 294-301.

-Asphyxiation is often followed by the fish being hit on the head by a solid object to make them immediately unconscious before being slaughtered.
-This can also be done via a percussive stunning machine.
-To ensure that percussive stunning does kill humanely, it should be followed immediately by bleeding.1Fishcount.org.uk.
-2020.
+Asphyxiation is often followed by percussive stunning to make fish unconscious before being slaughtered.
+This can also be done manually or with a percussive stunning machine.1Fishcount.org.uk.
+2019.
 Slaughter of farmed fish.
 Available at: http://fishcount.org.uk/farmed-fish-welfare/farmed-fish-slaughter

 Electrical stunning

-An electric current is passed through the brain to cause an epileptic-like fit.
-If the current flows for long enough (typically 30 seconds for trout) the fish will die of anoxia before the brain is able to recover sensibility.
-This can be done in or out of the water.
-In water electrocution is a method commonly used to kill trout.
+During electric stunning a current passes through the brain to cause an epileptic-like fit resulting in unconsciousness.
+If the current flows for long enough (typically 30 seconds for trout) the fish will die from a lack of oxygen before the brain is able to recover.
+Electric stunning can be done in or out of the water and in some instances, electrical stunning is used prior to percussive stun.
+Inadequate stunning may result in a fish being paralysed but fully conscious.2Humane Slaughter Association (HSA).
+2016.
+Humane Harvesting of Fish.
+Available at: https://www.hsa.org.uk/downloads/publications/harvestingfishdownload-updated-with-2016-logo.pdf

 Gill cutting without stunning